aldreth/lammas-records/recordings/choral/when-he-is-king.md

 coverImage: "../../src/images/recordings/when-he-is-king.jpg"
 performer: Truro Cathedral Choir
 directors:
-  - "Director: Robert Sharpe"
+- 'Director: Robert Sharpe'
-  - "Organ: Christopher Gray"
+- 'Organ: Christopher Gray'
 contentHtml: |-
   <h1>When He is King</h1>
   <p>Philip Ledger made his arrangement of the traditional Sussex Carol melody for broadcast in the Festival of Nine Lessons and Carols from King’s College, Cambridge where he was Director of Music in the 1970s.
 The very first Festival of Nine Lessons and Carols actually took place in Truro Cathedral under the direction of Archbishop Benson and was later simplified for use in King’s College in 1918.
 It continues annually in Truro, recently expanding because of popular demand, to two services each year.
 Sir Philip’s arrangement combines a sparkling organ accompaniment with different combinations of voices culminating with a strong unison verse with descant.</p>